-“Go to bed… Go to bed and stop pissing off of the veranda.”
+“Go to bed… Go to bed and stop pissing off the veranda.”

 “I’m so so sorry…”

-I walked back to my door, returning every apology with the directive for bed, accenting it with the finger scold.
+I walked toward my door, returning every apology with the directive for bed, accenting it with the finger scold.

 “Ashley, I’m so so sorry.”